-Note: Current FSU students do not need to submit transcripts as long as their FSU records are up to date.
-FSU students are encouraged to check campus.fsu.edu to ensure that all college level courses are listed on their FSU transcripts.
+Note: All transcripts must be received by the College of Nursing, Office of Student Services by February 1st deadline.
+NO EXCEPTIONS.
+Current FSU students do not need to submit transcripts as long as their FSU records are up to date.
+FSU students are encouraged to check my.fsu.edu to ensure that all college level courses are listed on their FSU transcripts.

 Admissions decisions are emailed out approximately six (6) weeks after the deadline date.
 All admitted students are required to complete a certified clinical clearance process and mandatory College of Nursing orientation prior to beginning the BSN program.

 College of Nursing Undergraduate Student Handbook (pdf 2.97 MB)